 A significant portion of our revenue results from fee-based services related to wealth advisory, private banking, personal trust, investment management, mortgage lending and institutional asset management services to derive revenue.
 This contrasts with many commercial banks that may rely more heavily on interest-based sources of revenue, such as loans.
-For the year ended December 31, 2020, adjusted non-interest income represented approximately 52.6% of our consolidated gross revenue.
+For the year ended December 31, 2021, non-interest income represented approximately 42.1% of our total income before non-interest expense.
 The level of these fees is influenced by several factors, including the mix and volume of our assets under custody and administration and our assets under management, the value and type of securities positions held (with respect to assets under custody) and the volume of portfolio transactions, and the types of products and services used by our clients.